Getting started with Rodi¶

 self.email_handler = email_handler

-Encapsulating the code that performs data access operations (ProductsRepository
+Encapsulating the code that performs data access operations (ProductsRepository)

-) into dedicated classes is the right
+and that sends emails (EmailHandler) into dedicated classes is the right

 approach, as the same functionality can be reused in other services (e.g.,